astronomaestro/ASIIP/README.md

     -SIMID: The ID given by SIMBAD to star located at the associated RA and DEC
     -RA: The stars J2000 Right Acension
     -DEC: The stars J2000 Declination
-    -ANGD: The stars angular diameter in milli arc seconds (mas)
+    -ANGD: The first angular diameter in milli arc seconds (mas) from the corresponding catalog CAT.
+This was done to enable comparison to the median angular diameter.
+    -DiamMedian: The median diameter calculated from each duplicate entry across all of the catalogs.
+Caution should be taken when this is highly different from ANGD.
-    -FILT: The filter that was used when querying the catalog
+    -DiamStd: The standard deviation of the duplicate angular diameter measurement across all of the catalogs.
+Caution should be taken when this value is high.    -FILT: The filter that was used when querying the catalog
     -MAG: The magnitude associated with the FILT entry
     -CAT: The catalog the entry comes from
     -BS_BMAG: The Bright Star catalog B magnitude